 Many third-party companies have come up to help sellers in the west navigate Chinese business culture and partner with reliable factories that produce in bulk at low costs.
 If Shenzhen is in your sights, then a Shenzhen sourcing agent is your best bet to begin a successful sourcing relationship in China.

 Shenzhen was once a fishing village, today it is a megacity.
-An estimated 90% of the world's electronics are manufactured here, from mobile phones, laptops, robots and 3D printers to smart wearables, medical equipment and mainboards, to name a few.
+An estimated 90% of the world's electronic products are manufactured here, from mobile phones, laptops, robots and 3D printers to smart wearables, medical equipment and mainboards, to name a few.

 If you're planning to buy wholesale from Shenzhen, you obviously want to find a reliable factory that specializes in the products you want to sell.
-Finding a supplier may seem pretty straightforward: look up China supplier directories online or visit a B2B marketplace like Alibaba, Made in China or Global Sources.
+Finding a supplier may seem pretty straightforward: look up online supplier directories in China or visit a B2B marketplace like Alibaba, Made in China or Global Sources.
 But it can turn stressful from this point on as you will need to longlist suppliers, contact them, run background checks, shortlist suppliers and make factory visits to Shenzhen.

-There's a more efficient way to find a Shenzhen supplier - going through a sourcing agent with offices in Shenzhen and your city or a major city in your country.
+There's a more efficient way to find a Shenzhen supplier - going through a UK sourcing agent with an office in Shenzhen.
 A sourcing agent is the third-party connecting you to a supplier in China, and managing various aspects of your business relationship with the factory.
-A Shenzhen sourcing agent will help you find a factory that has expertise in the products you need, send you a sample product, handle negotiations and agreement signing (contracts in Mandarin Chinese and English), perform quality checks and take care of deliveries.
+A Shenzhen sourcing agent will help you find a factory that has expertise in the products you need, send you a sample product, handle negotiations and agreement signing, perform quality checks and take care of deliveries.

 To the big question then: how do you go about choosing a Shenzhen buying agent?
 Here are nine tips to keep in mind when you begin your search.